 Our objective is to make photovoltaics competitive without subsidy.
 To do that we must adress capital investment, manufacturing and installation costs.

-RSI's process enables the manufacture of large cadmium telluride solar panels.
+Reel Solar's process enables the manufacture of large cadmium telluride solar panels.
 Compared to silicon modules they are two-thirds the cost for the same module size and energy output.
 Compared to conventional CdTe modules they are almost three times the size, leading to lower manufacturing & installation costs.
 See the Technology page for more information.

-RSI works with regional manufacturing partners to deliver the lowest cost, locally manufactured photovoltaic modules, with the lowest possible capital investment.
+Reel Solar works with regional manufacturing partners to deliver the lowest cost, locally manufactured photovoltaic modules, with the lowest possible capital investment.
 Only one exclusive manufacturing license will be granted for each region.
 See the Manufacturing page for more information.

 For more information please contact us.